ari-json/n8n-node-mcp-server/README.md

 ### Common Issues

 **"Server not responding" in Claude Desktop**
-- Ensure the path in your config file is absolute and correct
+- Ensure the server is installed: `which n8n-node-mcp-server`
-- Check that Python is in your system PATH
-- Verify the server runs without errors: `python server.py`
+- Check that the command runs without errors: `n8n-node-mcp-server`
+- Verify your Claude Desktop config is correct

 **"Module not found" errors**
-- Make sure you've activated your virtual environment
-- Reinstall dependencies: `pip install -r requirements.txt`
+- Reinstall the package: `pip install --upgrade git+https://github.com/ari-json/n8n-node-mcp-server`

-**"Permission denied" errors**
-- Ensure the server.py file is executable: `chmod +x server.py`
-- Check file permissions in the installation directory
+- Make sure you're using the correct Python environment

 **Rate limiting from GitHub**
 - Without a token: 60 requests/hour limit